 Home page

-Gochujang: Taste, Uses, and Benefits
+Gochujang: Taste, Uses, Benefits and Harm

 Gochujang is a traditional Korean fermented chili paste made from red chili powder, glutinous rice, fermented soybeans, and salt.
 Known for its bold combination of heat, sweetness, and umami, Gochujang is a cornerstone of Korean cuisine, adding depth and complexity to a variety of dishes.